 Lychgate Press is a small, specialty publishing company with particular interest in fiction and nonfiction books about or set in the Pacific Northwest, and new editions of books of lasting merit that have gone out of print.
-Our most recent releases include Gripper, a new mystery by Ashna Graves set in Oregon, In the Keep of Time, a new edition of a juvenile novel by Margaret J. Anderson first published by Knopf in 1977 that is the first book in a time-slip trilogy, Life with Jake, A Father's Story, a memoir by Bay Area writer Kirby Wilkins about raising a son with cerebral palsy, and Burying Betty Lee Berto, short stories by Wendy Madar.
+Our most recent releases include From a Place Far Away, My Scottish Childhood in WWII, a memoir by Margaret J. Anderson, To Nowhere and Back, a young adult novel also by Anderson, and Gripper, a new mystery by Ashna Graves set in Oregon.
+Anderson's Searching for Shona will be released in early 2018.

 The dark side of college championship sports hits the news far too often, highlighting a world of driven coaches, academic cheating, rule-breaking boosters, and failed dreams.
 In a new mystery by Ashna Graves, author of the acclaimed Death Pans Out, the murder of a star basketball forward propels journalist Neva Leopold into the troubled heart of this deeply competitive world.
 The boosters “want to touch us, they want to put their hands on us, to feel our muscles,” player Frankie Budd tells Neva, his hand cinching tight on her shoulder.
 “That’s why we call them grippers.
 That’s why I hate the bastards.
 That’s why I took everything I could get.”
 Cars, cash, housing, travel, clothes, passing grades—the players get it all while they’re hot.
 But when it’s over, when the scholarships end and 98.8% of the players fail to make the NBA draft, what happens then?
 What happens when they go from being heroes to nobodies overnight and find themselves wielding a broom instead of a basketball?
 Is such a downfall grounds for murder?
 Or is the gripper situation at PAC-12 Conference member Valley State University a long way—a very long way—out of hand?